 Another reason they are ideal as senior housing,

 is that manufactured homes are generally located on small lots that don’t require a lot of upkeep.
 There may be enough room for a large vegetable garden if you like, or you can keep the whole yard in grass.
 Maybe you simply enjoy growing a few rosebushes or decorative flower gardens as a hobby.
-In any event maintenance can be kept to a minimum and you can still have a yard to be proud of.
+In any event, maintenance can be kept to a minimum and you can still have a yard to be proud of.

 Moving on to affordability,

 manufactured housing allows seniors to own their own home with mortgage payments that are comparable, if not less than, the monthly cost of renting an apartment, townhouse, or condominium.
-You can further reduce the costs, by purchasing a remodeled or refurbished previously owned home rather than a new one.
+You can further reduce the costs, by purchasing a remodelled or refurbished previously owned home rather than a new one.
 If you have previously been a homeowner and have sold your home in order to downsize, you may be able to pay cash at a discounted price and continue as a homeowner into your golden years.
-Or if finances are a concern, you can finance at a low interest rate, make mortgage payments, and still maintain a savings account to provide funds for other necessities.
+Or if finances are a concern, you can finance at a low-interest rate, make mortgage payments, and still maintain a savings account to provide funds for other necessities.